-Erin Vincent experiments with various art forms including assemblages, sculpture, painting, mixed media and collage with the intent of giving homage to the past and present.
+Erin Vincent's art practice includes painting, carved and cast sculpture, mixed media, collage and assemblage.
 Vincent edits the material culture of society, breathing life into debris and resurrecting materials that hold a particular significance to her.
 By reusing and re-contextualizing discarded family mementos, found objects and photographs, forgotten memories are reborn with new interpretation.
-The appropriated images and objects are elevated to a fine art context in a gesture that simultaneously preserves and remakes personal histories.
+The recontextualized images and objects are elevated to a fine art context in a gesture that simultaneously preserves and remakes personal histories.

-Erin Vincent is a Toronto based-artist whose work draws on a variety of processes and media.
-Vincent is a graduate of the Fine Arts program at the University of Waterloo and received her degree in education from the University of Western Ontario.
+Erin Vincent is a Toronto based-artist.
+She is a graduate of the Fine Arts program at the University of Waterloo and received her degree in education from the University of Western Ontario.
+Vincent has an MFA from York University.
 She spent over four year’s abroad working, traveling and creating art.
-Vincent exhibits her work locally and can be found in private collections in Canada, UK, France, U.S.A. and New Zealand.
+Vincent's works can be found in private collections in Canada, UK, France, U.S.A. and New Zealand.

 Visit Erin Vincent's website here.